Gokuldev-PS/multicluster_deployment/README.md

 ```

 You can also directly add the plugins on the connect node .
-I have shared a small below
+I have shared a sample below

 ```
 apiVersion: platform.confluent.io/v1beta1